-- Be sure to inspect all hanging wires and ribbons prior to placement.
+- Be sure to inspect all ornament hooks, hanging wires, and ribbons prior to placement.
 Any frayed or broken ones should be replaced.

 - Place your favorite ornaments first so they aren’t forgotten.
 Hang these higher and out of reach of kids and pets.

 - Add heavier ornaments toward the bottom of the tree where branches are sturdier.

 - Work around the tree, filling in empty spots with ornaments of various sizes.